In This Article

 What are Essential Oils?

-Essential Oils are concentrated chemical compounds extracted from a single plant or part of plants (flowers, roots, stems).
-The oils are extracted via distillation —usually by steam or water—or expression, and the result is the “essence” or fragrance.
+Essential oils are highly concentrated chemical compounds derived from a single plant or plant parts (flowers, roots, stems).
+The oils are extracted via distillation—usually with steam or water—or expression, and the result is the “essence” or fragrance.

 In the natural world, essential oils attract pollinators and facilitate the propagation of plants.
-But these aromatic substances fulfill a different purpose in the human body: making us feel good.
+But these aromatic substances fulfil a different purpose in the human body: making us feel good.

 Applied on the skin, some essential oils help with eczema, inflammation, arthritis and some can even be used as an antibacterial for small cuts or scrapes.
 In cancer patients, aromatherapy is used as supportive care.